Usage of sports-related terminology

 - CORRECT: Fans are still talking about the Calvin player who repeatedly served the ball into the net at the NCAA III Volleyball Championship.

 Capitalize coach when it is used in front of a name.
 Lowercase coach when it stands alone, when it appears after a name or when it is used in apposition as though it were a job description.

 - CORRECT: The Calvin soccer team was united and fervent in their praise of Coach Cheryl Booter, who, unfortunately, was the coach of the opposing team.
 Coach Booter knew how to motivate, they said.

 - CORRECT: The players mutinied when Bob Hardwood, the basketball coach, forced them to do synchronized swimming as part of the training regimen.
 (Following the name.)

 - CORRECT: The new play, designed by men’s hockey coach Henri Skaetz, was known as “The Tooth Extractor.”
 (Used in apposition.)

-See also L.titles.
+See also L.titles, of Persons.

 The term cross country is not a compound modifier and should not be hyphenated.

 - INCORRECT: The design of Calvin’s new cross-country course included water hazards with live-in crocodiles.

 - CORRECT: The design of Calvin’s new cross country course included water hazards with live-in crocodiles.